MicuRazvan/Sunday-CC-Week-4-Exercises-Tracker/README.md

 Features

 - Create Sheets on which you can add as many days as you want.
 For each day can add as many exercises as you want.
-For each Sheet the structure looks like: Sheet <List<Day<List<item>>>>
+For each Sheet the structure looks like: Sheet<List<Day<List<Item>>>>
 - Every Item object has 3 editable fields: name, link and description, each one can be left empty.
 - Every field including the Sheet/Day name can be renamed